Theo Hutchcraft

 Theo David Hutchcraft (born 30 August 1986) is an English singer and songwriter.
 He is best known as the lead singer of the synthpop duo Hurts.

 Early life

 Theo David Hutchcraft was born on 30 August 1986 in Richmond, North Yorkshire.
+He attended Richmond School in Richmond, Queen Elizabeth Sixth Form College in Darlington and the University of Salford.

 Career

 Hutchcraft met Adam Anderson and Scott Forster in Manchester in 2004.
 Over the next few months, they exchanged music and lyrics via email before forming the band Bureau in March 2006, along with Flick Ward and Jamie Alsop.
 They performed their first gig in May at The Music Box in Manchester, and were signed to independent record label High Voltage Sounds shortly afterwards.
 They released their first double A-side single "After Midnight / Dollhouse" in November, which was made "Single of the Week" on Xfm.

 Bureau disbanded in 2007, and Hutchcraft and Anderson formed the band Daggers soon after.
 They signed to Label Fandango and released another double A-side single, "Money / Magazine".
 Despite failing to chart, the single was nominated for the Popjustice £20 Music Prize.
 Daggers continued to build a following throughout 2008, and worked with successful producers such as Biff Stannard and Richard X; however, after a disastrous showcase gig for record label representatives in London, Hutchcraft and Anderson returned to Manchester in September to reflect on the band's future.
 They recorded the mournful ballad "Unspoken" together and realised that this was the sound they wanted to develop.
 After informing the other members of Daggers that they would be leaving the band to continue as a duo, they went on a short break to Verona, where they claim to have been inspired by a little-known genre from the early 1990s called "disco lento".

 Now called Hurts, Hutchcraft and Anderson recorded a low-budget music video for their song "Wonderful Life" with a female dancer who had responded to an advert they placed in a shop window.
 After they uploaded the video to their YouTube channel in April 2009, it quickly went viral, and they were signed to the RCA Records imprint Major Label three months later.
 The music video was remade with a bigger budget and more dancers, and this version has received over 87 million views on YouTube.